MinkSieders/Chromeleon_Sequence_Writer/README.md

 but should work for a range of Chromeleon versions (V6.8 is tested too).

-Script outputs a pdf file with a AutoSampler (AS) loading overview and potential points where vials / 96-well plates need to be changed.
+Script outputs a pdf file with a AutoSampler loading overview and potential points where vials / 96-well plates need to be changed.